Skyz03/Project-Tracking/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This is a cool challenge where I could practice the skill of navigation especially mobile menu to appear and disapper with understanding the inner width of the device.
+Also, I got a oppurtinity to pratice some basic skills.

 ### The challenge